One More Dance (D4vd song)

-"One More Dance" is a song by American singer and songwriter D4vd.
-Released by Darkroom and Interscope Records on February 7, 2025, the song serves as the second single from D4vd's debut studio album, Withered.
+"One More Dance" is a song by American singer-songwriter D4vd.
+It was released on February 7, 2025, as the second single from his debut studio album, Withered, under Darkroom and Interscope Records.

 Background

-The song is based around a theme of romance, and is about longing to be with that one person one more time.
-It was written by Ryan Tedder, and produced by Harry Charles and Tyler Spry.
-The song features tranquil strings, electronic textures, enchanting vocals, and a romantic ambiance.
+The song revolves around a theme of romance and expresses a longing to be with that one person one more time.
+It was written by Ryan Tedder and produced by Harry Charles and Tyler Spry.
+The track includes tranquil strings, electronic textures, enchanting vocals, and a romantic ambiance.

 Critical reception

 Ali Shutler of NME called it "beautiful" and "thoughtful".
 Joanna Rose of The Honey POP claimed that the song was "delicate" and says it has cinematic qualities.

 Music video

 The official music video was shot by Cody LaPlant.
+It depicts a person being stuffed into a car trunk, which drew comment after D4vd (real name David Burke) was charged with the circa April 2025 killing of Celeste Rivas Hernandez, whose dismembered body was discovered in the front trunk of an impounded car registered to Burke.